hhru/frontik/docs/frontik-app.md

 for read only data in child processes.
 It comes with a limitation - IOLoop instance must not be used inside this function.
 See tornado.tcpserver.TCPServer for details.

-After that init_async is called in each worker process.
-This function returns a list of futures to be awaited before worker starts accepting requests.
-Application must call parent's init_async and preserve returned futures.
+After that init is being called in each worker process.

 For this class to be used, you should set app_class option on frontik configuration file to 'MyApplication'